tigrangh/belt.pp/README.md

 + *32 bit build?* never tried to fix build errors/warnings
 + *header only?* no.
 + c++11
-+ currently being developed for a p2p networking code, for this reason SO_REUSEPORT and/or SO_REUSEADDRESS socket options are set by default.
 + *unicode support?* JSON encode/decode follows the rules to handle the string cases, the rest of the code assumes that std::string is utf8 encoded.

 ## belt.pp is analogue to ...?